mushahidq/webvr_project/README.md

 ## Inspiration

-This idea from the ideabank seemed like something that being a newbie to VR/AR I would be able to build on my own.
-I joined the hackathon pretty late so unfortunately I was not able to complete it.
+We thought about ways we could help the environment as individuals.
+This is more important than ever, especially since some people may not be able to work together during the pandemic.
+We decided that learning to grow a plant virtually would give beginners the education necessary to take the first steps in helping the environment around them.

 ## What it does

-It shows some 3d models with the amount of sugar in them
+It shows users how to grow a plant and contains tips on how to give your plant the best chance at surviving.

-## How I built it
+## How we built it

-I used WebVR for the application and 3D models were downloaded from the internet
+We used WebVR for the application and 3D models were downloaded from the internet

 ## Challenges we ran into